fieryhenry/mailboxhack/README.md

 Alternatively you can pass in a path to a json file e.g `python script.py presents.json`.
 There is an example json file in this repository called `example.json`.
 It is pretty outdated though, and I can't be bothered to update it.
 But if you want to update it then please make a pull request.
+I got the original json file from: [NekoB0x](https://www.reddit.com/user/NekoB0x/comments/gsidq5/mailboxhackpy/)

 If you use a file path, if you want to modify the presents you will have to run the script again to create a new modded apk and then install it to the device.